 (iii) will not amend the Delaware Certificate or this Agreement.

-(d) Upon the death, retirement, resignation, expulsion, bankruptcy or dissolution of the Independent Manager, the Member shall appoint a successor Independent Manager.
+(d) Upon the death, retirement, resignation, expulsion, bankruptcy or dissolution of the Independent Manager, the Managing Class A Member shall appoint a successor Independent Manager.
 No voluntary or involuntary retirement, resignation, expulsion, bankruptcy or dissolution of the Independent Manager shall be effective until the date upon which a successor Independent Manager has accepted its appointment hereunder.

 (e) The Company shall indemnify the Independent Manager from and against any and all losses, claims, damages, liabilities, joint or several, expenses (including reasonable legal fees and expenses), judgments, fines, settlements, and other amounts arising from any and all claims, demands, actions, suits or proceedings, civil, criminal, administrative or investigative, that relate to the operations of the Company as set forth in this Agreement in which the Independent Manager may be involved, or is threatened to be involved, as a party or otherwise, unless it is established that: (i) the act or omission of such Manager was material to the matter giving rise to the proceeding and either was committed in bad faith or was the result of active and deliberate dishonesty; (ii) the Independent Manager actually received an improper personal benefit in money, property or services; or (iii) in the case of any criminal proceeding, the Independent Manager had reasonable cause to believe that the act or omission was unlawful.
 The termination of any proceeding by judgment, order or settlement does not create a presumption that an Independent Manager did not meet the requisite standard of conduct set forth in this Section 6.05(e).
 The termination of any proceeding by conviction or upon a plea of nolo contendere or its equivalent, or an entry of an order of probation prior to judgment, creates a rebuttable presumption that an Independent Manager acted in a manner contrary to that specified in this Section 6.05(e).
 Any indemnification pursuant to this Section 6.03(e) shall be made only out of the assets of the Company, including insurance proceeds, if any, owned by the Company at the time of such satisfaction.